-- 5. Click the new command bar icon in the Command Bar Section relationship tab to add a new related item. - 6.
-Enter "tgv" in the Name cell of the Search grid and add the tgv_part_toolbar and tgv_part_ContextMenu items:
+- 5. Click the New Command Bar in the Command Bar Section relationship tab to add a new related Item. - 6.
+Enter tgv in the Name cell of the Search grid and add the tgv_part_toolbar and tgv_part_ContextMenu Items:

-7. Make sure to add the items to the relationship grid.
+7. Make sure to add the Items to the relationship grid.

-- 8. Add an identity for the "For Identity" column.
-The specified Identity determines which users have access to the buttons/menus. - 9.
-Click the button to save the tgv_part Presentation Configuration item. - 10.
-Right click tgv_part_toolbar and select Open from the context menu:
+- 8. Add an identity to the For Identity column.
+The specified Identity determines which users have access to the buttons and menus. - 9.
+Click the button to save the tgv_part Presentation Configuration Item. - 10.
+Right-click tgv_part_toolbar and select Open from the context menu:

 The tgv_part_toolbar presentation configuration item appears.
-It contains the tgv_view button:
+It contains the tgv_view button.

-11. Click the New Command Bar Item icon in the Command Bar Item tab.
-The Select Item Type dialog appears:
+button in the Command Bar Item tab.
+The Select

 - 12. Select Button and click OK to add it to the command bar. - 13.
-Right click on the Item to access the context menu and select Open.
-The tgv_view presentation item appears:
+Right-click the Item to access the context menu and click Open.
+The tgv_view Presentation Item appears.

 Additional logic can be added to the context menu or toolbar items when they are initialized by adding an Init Method.
-Users can review the rb_viewItemHandler method code and develop similar code for their own uses.
+Users can review the rb_viewItemHandler Method code and develop similar code for their own uses.